 - Flight Simulator Navigation, written by Charles Wood.
 It covers everything from basic navigation to ILS approaches, with lots of examples and practice flights to improve your skills.
 Everything is linked together by an entertaining storyline in which you are the pilot for a fictional charter service. - Two caveats, though.
 First, it is Microsoft Flight Simulator-based, so you'll have to translate into "FlightGear-ese" as appropriate.
 Second, it is a bit out of date, and things in the real world have changed since it was written.
-NDB beacons have been decommissioned, new approaches have replaced old ones - even an airport has disappeared (!).
+NDB beacons have been decommissioned, new approaches have replaced old ones even an airport has disappeared (!).
 Treat this as a learning opportunity.
-You'll get better at finding more up to date information, and learn not to blindly trust your charts, just as you have learned not to blindly trust your instruments.
+You'll get better at finding more up to date information, and learn not to blindly trust your charts, just as you have learned not to blindly trust your instruments. - If you're really keen and want to hear it straight from the horse's mouth, there's the official FAA Instrument Flying Handbook.
+It's big and detailed, and there's no interesting storyline in which you're a pilot for a fictional charter service.
+It can be downloaded as multiple PDF files. - If you'd like practice deciphering what the instruments are telling you, without the bother flying (or even virtual flying), you can try luizmonteiro.com, which has Flash tutorials of various instruments, including a VOR and an ADF.